Open Call

 Open Call: DAAS in Cairo

-To converse — al-muhādatha (المحادثة) — in Arabic means more than to speak.
+To converse, al-muhādatha (المحادثة), in Arabic means more than to speak.
 It comes from the root ḥ-d-th (حدث), which holds together the meanings of happening, narrating, and conversing.
-A conversation is therefore not merely an exchange of words but a happening — an event through which something unforeseen comes into being.
-The Decolonizing Architecture Advanced Studies (DAAS) program begins from this ground.
-It is not built on a fixed curriculum but on the fragile and fertile act of conversing.
-Knowledge here does not flow from teacher to student but emerges between participants — through encounters, shared practices, and the willingness to remain open to uncertainty.
+A conversation is therefore not merely an exchange of words but a happening – an event through which something unforeseen comes into being.

-This artistic research-based and pedagogical approach is exemplified in the book “Permanent Temporariness”, where seventeen site-specific research projects are activated by fourteen different concepts: Al Masha/Common, Borders, Camp, Confession, Decolonization, Exile, Heritage, Madafeh/Hospitality, Mujawaara/Neighboring, Participation, Profanation, Representation, Returns, Tawtin/Normalization.
+This artistic research-based and pedagogical approach is exemplified in the book Permanent Temporariness, where seventeen site-specific research projects are activated by fourteen different concepts: Al Masha/Common, Borders, Camp, Confession, Decolonization, Exile, Heritage, Madafeh/Hospitality, Mujawaara/Neighboring, Participation, Profanation, Representation, Returns, and Tawtin/Normalization.

 During these sessions, participants will engage in conversations, site visits, collective practices, walks, and communal meals.
 Attendance at all three in-person sessions is mandatory, requiring participants to fully immerse themselves and suspend other activities for the duration of the week-long programme.

-The Spring session in Cairo builds on this foundation, deepening the connections between participants’ journeys, sites, and concepts.
-This session remains centered on conversation — with peers, with invited guests, and with the city itself — as a way to ground reflection in lived experience rather than formal instruction.
+The summer session in Cairo builds on this foundation, deepening the connections between participants’ journeys, sites, and concepts.
+This session remains centered on conversation – with peers, with invited guests, and with the city itself – as a way to ground reflection in lived experience rather than formal instruction.

 – Letter of Interest (1–3 pages)

-– CV and/or Portfolio (maximum 10 pages, no more than 20MB)
+– CV and/or Portfolio (maximum 10 pages, up to 20 MB)

-All applications should be submitted by email to [insert DAAS email address] with the subject heading DAAS in Cairo by midnight (GMT +2) on November 15, 2024.
+All applications should be submitted by email to info@sharjaharchitecture.org, with the subject heading “DAAS in Sharjah–Cairo”, by midnight (GMT+4) on January 30.

 Contact